uhm-descartes/ee342/morea/cond_prob/outcome-cp.md

 ---

   * You understand how to translate partial information to conditional probabilities
-  * You understand what independence of events means
+  * You understand what independence of (two or more) events means
+  * You can distinguish independence from pairwise independence
   * You understand the multiplication rule with conditional probabilities
-  * You should go over the Prosecutor's Fallacy, the Simpson's paradox and the Monty Hall problem
+  * You understand the Prosecutor's Fallacy, the Simpson's paradox and the Monty Hall problem